Easy Almond Cookies

 How long do almond cookies last?

-Store them in a sealed jar or in a metal tin at room temperature.
+Store them in a sealed jar or a metal tin at room temperature.
 They last for about 5-6 days.

 A turquoise bowl with almond cookies, and a white cup and a silver sugar bowl in the background.